marcocondrache/bd-project/docs/technical_analysis.md

 - The user can remove products from the cart.
 - _`deleted_at` is set to the current timestamp._

-> Note: the carts cannot be deleted, only the products in it.

 ### Get the cart

 **Input**: (buyer_guid*)